 Several other tents caught our attention for the added features that they included.
 Both are alternatives offer something extra that we don’t see as often in other products.
 That may make them more of a niche product.
 These extras offer a different camping experience that makes each one worth a look.

-- HIGH-QUALITY CONSTRUCTION: Built for rugged conditions--taffeta and micro mesh inner tent and taffeta rainfly included; Quick release buckles; Durable, water-resistant tent floor goes against the ground or cot surface
+- HIGH-QUALITY CONSTRUCTION: Built for rugged conditions--taffeta and micro mesh inner tent, taffeta rainfly included; Quick release buckles; Durable, water-resistant tent floor goes against the ground or cot surface

 - Quick instant setup with attached poles